Sangarshanan/TSF-Internship/README.md

-Internship Files for The sparks foundation
+# Internship Files for rotational internship at The sparks foundation

 * The Website file points to a single page website model for an NGO